AnyLog-co/documentation/high availability.md

 if it is needed to increase the number of copies of the data.
 Adding a node is by [configuring an AnyLog Instance](#configuring-an-operator-node) to be an Operator and adding a [policy](#the-operator-policy) that associates the Operator to the cluster.
-The added node will automatically synchronize with the cluster peers to create on the newly added node a complete set of the cluster's data.
+The added Operator will automatically synchronize with the cluster peers to create on the newly added node a complete set of the cluster's data.